Comprehensive Tax Services

 Take care of the important people and causes in your life

-Protect your legacy.
+Protect your legacy

-Plan for the future.
+by planning for the future.

 • Estate tax planning

-• Estate excise tax preparation
+• Estate tax return preparation (Form 706)

-• Estate income tax preparation
+• Estate and trust income tax return preparation (Form 1041)

-• Trust tax preparation
+• Charitable trust tax return preparation (Form 5227)

-• Charitable planning
+• Charitable gift planning

 Estate planning is the interrelationship of tax and probate law that determines what happens to the assets of someone when they pass on.
 The planning element is knowing and understanding the landscape to determine the most tax efficient way to achieve the desired goal.

 Any family unit whose assets need to be allocated in a manner different than the allocation prescribed by statute.
-Minnesota as well as most states have default provisions as to disposition of a decedents assets if there is no will, without proper planning your assets will be allocated by default rather than by choice.
+Minnesota as well as most states have default provisions as to disposition of a decedents assets if there is no will.
+Without proper planning your assets will be allocated by default rather than by choice.

 The standard is earlier is better but generally the planning is done in earnest starting between 50 and 55.

-Many states do not have an estate excise tax, however Minnesota does and there are several restrictions relating to ownership of assets and the tax starts at a much lower level than federal estate tax does.
+Many states do not have an estate excise tax, however Minnesota does and there are several restrictions relating to ownership of assets, and the tax starts at a much lower level than federal estate tax does.
 Also, there is no portability among spouses.

 The main difference relates to the need to probate a will but not a trust.
 The items in a trust are not available to the public while probate filings are.
 There will always be a will but generally the will dictates that assets just pour over to the trust.